biocompute-objects/BCO_Documentation/README.md

 ## Specification

-For developers and advanced users, the current [BCO specification (v1.2)](https://github.com/biocompute-objects/BCO_Specification/blob/v1.2/BCO_Spec_V1.2.pdf) provides authoritative documentation of the construction of BioCompute Objects.
+For developers and advanced users, the [BCO specification (v1.2)](https://github.com/biocompute-objects/BCO_Specification/blob/v1.2/BCO_Spec_V1.2.pdf) provides authoritative documentation on the construction of BioCompute Objects.

 See [releases](https://github.com/biocompute-objects/BCO_Specification/releases) for all releases of BCO object specification since moving to GitHub.

 ### Repository

-This repository contains the documents that make up the release of the BCO specification.

 Note that unless you are viewing a [release](https://github.com/biocompute-objects/BCO_Specification/releases) this is a draft subject to change.